 The Police Mission Critical Areas Directions

-This states anyone undertaking work or attending meetings at various Police facilities will need to show evidence of their first vaccination from 27 September 2021, and then from 27 October 2021 show evidence of full vaccination before entering Police facilities.
+This states anyone undertaking work or attending meetings at various Police facilities will need to show evidence of their full vaccination (including boosters) before entering Police facilities.

 VIO Vaccination Policies

-As the mandating of COVID-19 vaccinations continues for a range of Commonwealth and State Government roles, the not-for–profit sector is continuing to develop and review their vaccination policies.
+As the mandating of COVID-19 vaccinations continues for a range of Commonwealth and State Government roles and sites, the not-for–profit sector is continuing to develop and review their vaccination policies.

 Other useful resources

 - Resources and Guides for volunteer involving organisations